1-Year Documentary Filmmaking Program

 Learn How to Make a Documentary Film at NYFA

-During NYFA’s 1-Year Documentary Filmmaking Program, available at our NYFA New York and Los Angeles campuses, students receive a rigorous, hands-on education in non-fiction filmmaking.
+During NYFA’s 1-Year Documentary Filmmaking Program, available at our NYFA New York campus, students receive a rigorous, hands-on education in non-fiction filmmaking.

 Learning under the guidance of experienced professionals, students develop the production, research, story development, interviewing, writing, cinematography, sound recording, and editing skills that support a well-rounded education in documentary film production.